 If there is an increased in the dorsum’s height, it will cause a decrease on the nasofacial angle.
 As a result, the nasal tip projection is also decreased.
 Therefore, every nose reshaping session needs to consider refining the tip.

-Dermal fillers are also helpful in adjusting any significant nasal symmetry such as nasal bone deformity or abnormal septum.
-This deformity can be a result of surgical rhinoplasties performed prior to the recent treatment and an external assault.
-Some deformities include deviated septum, a C-shaped nasal dorsum and a swollen, bulbous tip.
-A 0.7mL Juvederm Ultra 4 injection in the dorsum and another 0.3mL for tip redefinition can reproduce the vision of a straighter and more prominent defined dorsum with a slightly projected tip.
+Dermal fillers are not just useful for that purpose, they are helpful in adjusting significantly visible issues with nasal symmetry, such as nasal bone deformity or an abnormal septum.
+This type of deformity could be a result of previously performed surgical rhinoplasties.
+Some of the above mentioned deformities include deviated septum, a C-shaped nasal dorsum, as well as a swollen, bulbous tip.
+A 0.7mL concentraion Juvederm Ultra 4 injection at the dorsum region, followed by another 0.3mL for tip redefinition, can reproduce the visual appearance of straighter and more prominent defined dorsum with the typical slightly projected tip.

 In fear of pain during the procedure, use topical anesthesia such as applying cold packs on the injection site.
 Not only it provides immediate pain relief, it also minimizes any potential swelling or bleeding via vasoconstriction.